PerfectAudience/reign/README.md

 ### Prerequisites

-Have a running ZooKeeper cluster.
+Ideally, have a running ZooKeeper cluster.
 For a quick guide on how to set up ZooKeeper on OS X, try http://blog.kompany.org/2013/02/23/setting-up-apache-zookeeper-on-os-x-in-five-minutes-or-less/

+Reign can also be started in bootstrap mode where it will spin up an in-process ZooKeeper -- this should only be used for testing/development.

 ### Initialize and start up examples
+        /** init and start using in-process ZooKeeper on port 12181 **/ Reign reign = Reign.maker().zkClientTestMode(12181, 30000).get();
+        reign.start()

         /**
          * init and start with core services -- connecting to ZooKeeper on localhost at port 2181 with 30 second
          * ZooKeeper session timeout